Articles of Incorporation and Rules

 2. Notwithstanding the provisions of the preceding paragraph, if the applicant so requests and the Association approves, the original or a copy of the document, etc. may be provided to the applicant for a fee

-(Legal documents available for inspection and delivery on a daily basis)
+(Statutory documents to be kept and made available on a daily basis)

-Pursuant to the provisions of Article 31-9*, Paragraph 11 of the Act, a member or creditor may, during the business hours of the Association, request the Association pursuant to the provisions of Article 4, Paragraph 1 to inspect the financial statements and other documents set forth in Article 31-11*, Paragraph 9 of the Act free of charge, or to receive a document containing such information for a fee, or to receive a certified copy or extract thereof for a fee.
-However, the Association may refuse such a request if there is a justifiable reason.
+Article 11 Members or creditors may, in accordance with the provisions of Article 31-9, paragraph 11 of the Act, request the association, in accordance with the provisions of Article 4, paragraph 1, to inspect the financial statements and other documents specified in Article 31-11, paragraph 9 of the Act free of charge, or to receive a document containing such information for a fee, or to receive a certified copy or extract thereof for a fee.
+However, the association may refuse such request if there is a legitimate reason.

 Reference: Consumer Cooperative Law